SenseNet/docs.sensenet.com/content/concepts/overview-of-snaas.md

 - a **content repository** that is the storage and service layer
 - an **application** that uses the content of the connected content repository through API calls
-- sensenet **admin surface** that helps you do common content management tasks or setup and keep your system up to date
+- **sensenet admin surface** that helps you do common content management tasks or setup and keep your system up to date

+You can start exploring the capabilities of sensenet immediately.
+Please [contact us](https://sensenet.com/contact) to try out sensenet as a service as an early adopter!

+Are you a freshly registered content repository owner?
+Let us help you exploring the new home of your content with [this tutorial](/guides/admin-ui-basics).

+If you have not decided to register yet, you should definitely check out our demo repository, filled with various demo content or contact our experts and request a demo to see how sensenet can fit your needs.